cseanburns/shell-accounts/README.md

 I run this script at the end of the semester, when all work has been completed and grades have been submitted, to clear out the semester's users.

+## remove_mysql_setups

+This script is unfinished.
+I've generally just logged into MySQL via phpMyAdmin, selected all the relevant databases and users, and deleted them there.